Pound plunges, stocks up, economy flat: What do Brexit swings mean for you?

 COMPANIES

-The current consensus is that British-based companies that earn in currencies other than the pound - such as British American Tobacco (BATS.L), GlaxoSmithKline Plc (GSK.L) - should do well as their revenues will be reported in pounds.
+The current consensus is that British-based companies that earn in currencies other than the pound - such as British American Tobacco, GlaxoSmithKline Plc - should do well as their revenues will be reported in pounds.

 Those reliant on domestic revenues - such as retailers - are exposed should the British economy take a hit.
 While recent data has shown the economy shrugged off some the shock of the Brexit vote, the Bank of England downgraded its 2017 growth forecast to just 0.8 percent from a previous estimate of 2.3 percent.
 The growth outlook for 2018 was cut to 1.8 percent.